dogweather/forkful/content/en/go/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?

-Working with complex numbers in programming involves manipulating numbers that have both a real and an imaginary part, typically expressed as `a + bi`.
-Programmers tackle complex numbers in various domains, like engineering, physics, and data analysis, to solve problems involving square roots of negative numbers, waveform analyses, and more.

 ## How to:
 In Go, complex numbers are handled using the built-in `complex`, `real`, and `imag` functions, along with `complex64` and `complex128` types (representing 64-bit and 128-bit complex numbers respectively).
 Here's a quick start guide:

 ```go